 How the X1 Credit Card Works

-- Documentation proving you are employed
+- Documentation proving you are employed.

-- Linking your bank account (optional)
+- Linking your bank account using the Plaid technology platform.

-X1 Credit Card Perks
+X1 Credit Card Pros

 In addition to the X1 Credit Card being 17g Pure Stainless Steel, there are several other perks cardholders can enjoy: